d-bhutada/first-timers/README.md

 Start adding your names here:

+### d-bhutada
+- I am pretty awesome and I like to do awesome stuff.
+- I have a pet Sheep and his name is Fleecey.
+- I work in databricks

 ### kimcodes
 - I work at Auth0!
 - I am currently doing a webinar with the awesome Ado!